nicocriscuolo/StructuRly/README.md

 StructuRly 0.1.0
 ================

-StructuRly is an R package containing a [shiny](https://shiny.rstudio.com) application to produce detailed and interactive graphs of the results of a Bayesian cluster analysis obtained with the most common population genetic softwares used to investigate population structure, such as *STRUCTURE* or *ADMIXTURE*, widely used to infer the admixture ancestry of samples starting from genetic markers such as SNPs, AFLPs, RFLPs and microsatellites (such as SSRs).
-More generally, StructuRly can generate graphs from any file containing admixture information of each sample (encoded in percentages in a range from 0 to 1).
-The main purpose for which StructuRly was conceived is to provide researchers with detailed graphical outputs to interpret their statistical results through the use of a software with a user-friendly interface, which can therefore be easily used by those who do not know a programming language.
-In fact, in a typical StructuRly output, the user will have the possibility to display information about the ID of each sample, the original membership assigned by the researcher to the sampled populations (or sub - populations) and the label of the sampling site, a variable, the latter, which is used in software for population analysis to support the data analysis algorithm.
-Furthermore, interactivity is a typical feature of StructuRly outputs, which allows the user to extrapolate even more information through a single chart.
+**StructuRly** is an **R** package containing a [shiny](https://shiny.rstudio.com) application to produce detailed and interactive graphs of the results of a Bayesian cluster analysis obtained with the most common population genetic softwares used to investigate population structure, such as *STRUCTURE* or *ADMIXTURE*.
+These softwares are widely used to infer the admixture ancestry of samples starting from genetic markers such as SNPs, AFLPs, RFLPs and microsatellites (such as SSRs).
+More generally, **StructuRly** can generate graphs from any file containing admixture information of each sample (encoded in percentages in a range from 0 to 1).
+The main purpose for which **StructuRly** was conceived is to provide researchers with detailed graphical outputs to interpret their statistical results through the use of a software with a user-friendly interface, which can therefore be easily used by those who do not know a programming language.
+In fact, in a typical **StructuRly** output, the user will have the possibility to display information about the ID of each sample, the original membership assigned by the researcher to the sampled populations (or sub - populations) and the label of the sampling site, a variable, the latter, which is used in software for population analysis to support the data analysis algorithm.
+Furthermore, interactivity is a typical feature of **StructuRly** outputs, which allows the user to extrapolate even more information through a single chart.

-However, StructuRly presents more different features in order to:
+However, this shiny application presents more different features in order to:

--   support the statistical analysis of genetic data with basic information about the molecular markers, such as through the calculation of the *P*<sub>*g**e**n*</sub> (if you have haploid or diploid data) or the Hardy-Weinberg equilibrium for every loci.
-For the calculation of the Hardy - Weinberg equilibrium, the *p*-value of the *χ*<sup>2</sup>-test can be calculated for any level of ploidy, while the exact *p*-value from the Monte Carlo test is currently available just for diploids (more details are available at the [pegas](https://cran.r-project.org/web/packages/pegas/pegas.pdf) package manual);
+-   support the statistical genetic analysis with basic information about the molecular markers and diversity indeces and through the calculation of the *P*<sub>*g**e**n*</sub> (if you have haploid or diploid data) or the Hardy-Weinberg equilibrium for every locus.
+For the calculation of the Hardy-Weinberg equilibrium, the *p*-value of the *χ*<sup>2</sup>-test can be calculated for any level of ploidy (&gt;= 2), while the exact *p*-value from the Monte Carlo test is currently available just for diploids (more details are available inside the [pegas](https://cran.r-project.org/web/packages/pegas/pegas.pdf) package manual);

 -   upload datasets with raw genetic data to analyze them through hierarchical cluster analysis algorithms and view and download the dendrograms based on different distance matrices and linkage methods;

--   produce and customize tables ready to be imported into the *STRUCTURE* software for the Bayesian analysis (detailed references about the structure of the table to import in *STRUCTURE* and how to perform its main analysis are available at this [link](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3665925/));
+-   produce and customize tables ready to be imported into the *STRUCTURE* software for the Bayesian analysis;

--   import the results of the *STRUCTURE* analysis into user's pre-formatted tables, in order to insert detailed samples information.
-Likewise, the user can import into StructuRly the results of the population analysis carried out in the *ADMIXTURE* software (files in **.Q** and **.fam** format), without having to re-format the output in another software (such as R);
+-   import the results of the *STRUCTURE* and *ADMIXTURE* population analysis directly into **StructuRly** in different formats, without having to re-structure the dataset with other softwares (such as **R**);

--   produce, in addition to the barplot, also the interactive triangle plot, well known graphical STRUCTUER graphical output.
+-   produce an interactive barplot and triangle plot, the most well known *STRUCTURE* graphical outputs.
 Both graphs can show the admixture ancestry of the samples subdivided in a maximum of 20 different clusters;

--   to visually compare the partition obtained from the hierarchical cluster analysis and the one from the Bayesian analysis through a confusion matrix and estimate an agreement value with three different agreement indeces.
+-   to visually compare the partition obtained from the hierarchical cluster analysis and the one from the Bayesian analysis through a confusion matrix and estimate an agreement value of the two partitions with two different agreement indeces.

--   launch the GUI of the *STRUCTURE* software if installed on your computer (macOS users only).

 ### Installation

-You can install the released version of StructuRly from [GitHub](https://github.com) in RStudio with:
+You can install the released version of **StructuRly** from [GitHub](https://github.com) in *RStudio* with:

 ``` r
 install.packages(pkgs = "devtools")